infrahq/infra/docs/architecture.md

 Infra Engine is a proxy that provides access to infrastructure to users & services.
 It is loosely inspired by the Google [Beyondcorp Access Proxy (AP)](https://research.google/pubs/pub45728/).

 ### Goals
-* Proxy requests to back-end infrastructure
+* Proxy requests to back end infrastructure
 * Easy to use CLI & Rest API
 * Single binary for Linux, macOS, Windows, with easy deployment via Docker, Kubernetes
 * Distribute credentials to users & services based on identity (OIDC, Service Name, etc)